 Nausea, vomiting, or diarrhea may also indicate illness and should be investigated by a medical professional.

 One of the largest dangers of consuming cat poop is toxoplasmosis, a disease caused by one of the parasites that can live in contaminated cat feces.

 If your baby eats cat poop, clean up your little one and keep an eye out for any symptoms of illness.
 If symptoms do develop, schedule an appointment with a doctor immediately.

 Behind cat and dog poop, bird droppings are the third most common type of accidentally ingested fecal matter.

 Eating bird poop can cause generic vomiting and diarrhea, although one of the most common illnesses caused by bird waste is salmonella, which can also cause diarrhea, fever, and stomach cramps.

-If your little one does develop symptoms of an illness after ingesting bird poop, you should call your doctor.
+If your little one does develop signs of an illness after ingesting bird poop, you should call their doctor.
 Symptoms of salmonella can last between four to seven days, and if your child is particularly young, they may be at risk for severe dehydration from their illness.

 Baby ate mouse poop

 Mice are pests, and their fecal matter can be particularly dangerous if consumed.